sasanghavi/DevOps-Project/README.md

 #### Basic Analysis

 To demonstrate the ability to run static-analysis tools on the codebase, we decided to use PMD, which we learnt was widely used in the industry.
-To enable PMD analysis of our gson project, we used the Maven PMD plugin.
-The plugin generates XML reports for each run which were setup to be consumed by the PMD Jenkins plugin and displayed on the Jenkins web console.
+To enable PMD analysis of our GSON project, we used the [Maven PMD plugin](https://maven.apache.org/plugins/maven-pmd-plugin/).
+The plugin generates XML reports for each run which were setup to be consumed by the [PMD plugin](http://wiki.jenkins-ci.org/x/GAAHAQ) for Jenkins and displayed the reports on the Jenkins web console.

 We also configured our test-pipeline and Jenkins framework to run the Findbugs and CheckStyle tools along with PMD.